docker/docs/content/language/php/develop.md

 In this section, you'll learn how to set up a development environment for your containerized application.
 This includes:
  - Adding a local database and persisting data
+ - Adding phpMyAdmin to interact with the database
  - Configuring Compose to automatically update your running Compose services as you edit and save your code
  - Creating a development container that contains the dev dependencies

 ## Add a local database and persist data